drupal/drupal/composer/Plugin/Scaffold/README.md

 ## Specifications

-Reference section for the configuration directives for the "composer-scaffold" section of the "extra" section of a `composer.json` file appear below.
+Reference section for the configuration directives for the "drupal-scaffold" section of the "extra" section of a `composer.json` file appear below.

 ### allowed-packages